henrique-in/LayoutInstagram/README.md

 </h1>

 <h4 align="center">

-  This app lists the GitHub trending page with favorites and lists the details of the selected repository
+This app presents the layout of the instagram home screen
 </h4>